Okanagan-Shuswap weather: cloudy, showers expected - Vernon Morning Star

 Today’s weather according to Environment Canada:

-Kelowna: Cloudy with a 40 per cent chance of showers this morning.
-Showers this afternoon.
-High 20 C.
+Kelowna: Mainly cloudy with 60 per cent chance of showers.
+Risk of thunderstorms and hail this afternoon.
+High 24 C.

+Tonight: Mainly cloudy, 60 per cent chance of showers this evening.
+Clearing overnight.
+Risk of thunderstorms and hail this evening.
+Wind south 20 km/h gusting to 40 becoming light this evening.
+Low 14.

+Vernon: Mainly cloudy with 60 percent chance of showers.
+Risk of thunderstorms and hail this afternoon.
+Wind becoming south 20 km/h this morning.
+High 23 C.

-Tonight: Cloudy with 60 per cent chance of showers.
+Tonight: Mainly cloudy with 60 per cent chance of showers this evening.
+Clearing near midnight.
+Risk of thunderstorms and hail this evening.
 Low 14 C.

-Vernon: Cloudy with a 60 per cent chance of showers early this morning.
-Showers beginning this afternoon.
-High 19 C.
+Penticton: Mainly cloudy with 60 per cent chance of showers.
+Risk of thunderstorms this afternoon.
+High 24 C.

-Tonight: Cloudy with 60 per cent chance of showers.
+Tonight: Mainly cloudy with 60 per cent chance of showers early this evening and risk of thunderstorms.
+Clearing late this evening.
 Low 14 C.

-Penticton: Cloudy with 60 per cent chance of showers; risk of a thunderstorm this afternoon.
+Salmon Arm: Showers.
+Risk of thunderstorms and hail this afternoon.
 High 24 C.

-Tonight: Cloudy with a 60 per cent chance of showers this evening; risk of a thunderstorm early this evening.
-Low 15 C.
+Tonight: A few showers ending late this evening then clearing.
+Risk of thunderstorms and hail this evening.
+Low 13 C.

-Be sure to tag us on social media with the hashtags #yourkelowna, #yourvernon, #yourpenticton, #yoursalmonarm.
+Remember to tag us on social media with #yourkelowna, #yourvernon, #yourpenticton or #yoursalmonarm.

 To report a typo, email: